Distrattos/ShaguJunk/README.md

 Instead of typing the item name, one can also use item links (shift-click the item).

+You can also specify a limit for grey items in silver using `/junk grey SILVERVALUE`, which will delete any item with stack value below this limit

 Removing items from the list can be done via `/junk rm ID`, where ID is the identifier number that is shown in `/junk ls`.